wp-plugins/xili-postinpost/readme.txt

 == Installation ==

 Upload the xili-postinpost plugin to your blog, Activate it.
 Go to settings.

-If you want to use widget, go to widget menu of Appearance menu.
+If you want to use widget, go to *Widgets* menu of Appearance menu.

 To use shortcode inside post's content, refer to examples provided in these posts [here](http://dev.xiligroup.com/).

 To use core function of plugin, as developer, refer directly to code source before inserting (and echoing result) the function in your theme.

 = prerequisite =